bpmn-io/element-templates/docs/LIFE_CYCLE.md

 Compatibility matches [environment constraints](#engines-configuration) with [requirements expressed](#engines-property) in an element template.

 It allows template authors to express which template shall be used in a particular environment.
-It  users to choose compatible building blocks, thus preventing surprises during template use and later execution.
+It allows users to choose compatible building blocks, thus preventing surprises during template use and later execution.

 #### `engines` property